Titius–Bode law: Origin and history

 Bode's law was widely accepted at that point, until in 1846 Neptune was discovered in a location that does not conform to the law.
-Simultaneously, due to the large number of asteroids discovered in the belt, Ceres was no longer a major planet.
-In 1898 the astronomer and logician C.S.
-Peirce used Bode's law as an example of fallacious reasoning.
+Simultaneously, due to the large number of asteroids discovered in the belt, Ceres was no longer considered a major planet.
+In 1898 the astronomer and logician C. S. Peirce used Bode's law as an example of fallacious reasoning.